ziboumayanep/zibou/blog/content/post/2023-10-08-create-blog-with-devops-practices/index.md

 ---
-title: "Redeploy my blog using K8s and DevOps practices"
+title: "Redeploy my blog using K8s and DevOps practices [in progress...]"
 date: 2023-10-08
 tags:
   - DevOps